-D. Architectural Illustrations: These are illustrations of seven different models which are intended to show the types of residences that applicant is proposing.
+- D. Architectural Illustrations: These are illustrations of seven different models which are intended to show the types of residences that applicant is proposing.
 These illustrations do not contain floor plans or square footage.
 The applicant is asking that the floor plans and design detail on the models to be built be deferred until the Final Plan is submitted.
-The Final Plan will show what the applicant will actually build with floor plans and square footage.
+The Final Plan will show what the applicant will actually build with floor plans and square footage. - E. The other documents Included in the application were - 1.
+The Letter of Intent. - 2.
+Title Commitment - 3.
+Draft CC&R's (Covenants and Restrictions) which contain the rules and by-laws of the proposed Home Owners Association. - 4.
+Phase I Drainage Study which delineates the existing flood plain and the existing drainage characteristics of the property including the offsite storm water discharges.

-- E. Other documents submitted but not Included in this report were: - 1.
-Draft CC&R's (Covenants and Restrictions) which contain the rules and by-laws of the proposed Home Owners Association. - 2.
-Phase I Drainage Study which delineates the existing flood plain and the existing drainage characteristics of the property including the off-site storm water discharges. - 3.
-Preliminary Construction Documents which are on file but not included in this report.
+Also submitted were the Preliminary Construction Documents which are on file but not included in this report.